Rua-Gouveia-Alliance/dep-chain/README.md

 $ mvn clean compile
 ```

-If you want faster compilation and have don't desire to run the tests, you can type:
+If you want faster compilation and don't desire to run the tests, you can type:

 ```sh
 $ mvn clean compile -DskipTests